MelonKony/millmint/site/factbook/society/industry/state/post.md

 ### Finance

-Postal banking is accessible via the {{<link/commbank>}} through the Post's Financial Services Office.
+Postal banking is accessible via the [[Commonwealth Bank]] through the Post's Financial Services Office.
 These serve an important role in financial management for immigrant populations, facilitating money transfers and overseas accounting.

 ### Telecommunications

-{{<link/cosma>}} is Vekllei's largest telecommunications company, and has deep ties to Commonwealth Post.
+[[Cosma]] is Vekllei's largest telecommunications company, and has deep ties to Commonwealth Post.
 It was founded as part of the Royal Mail in the 20th Century, but was spun off as an independent company upon the Post's reincorporation in 2015.
 They retain close corporate ties, and joint services like phone franking and dial-a-letter have demonstrated the value of close cooperation between the Vekllei postal and telecommunications industries.

 ## Operations